 The Manor House is one of the finest examples of Tudor Revival architecture in America.

-The Seiberlings chose architect Charles S. Schneider to design the home for $150,000.
+The Seiberlings chose architect Charles S. Schneider to design Stan Hywet Hall for $150,000.
 Schneider and the Seiberlings travelled to England and visited well-known homes including Ockwells Manor in Berkshire, Compton Wynyates in Warwickshire and Haddon Hall in Derbyshire, influencing the design of Stan Hywet.

-An enormous amount of detail went into building the Manor House, including 3,000 separate blueprints and architectural drawings for its design.
-The groundbreaking took place in early 1912 and the family took up residence in 1915.
+An enormous amount of detail went into building the 64,500 sq. ft.
+Manor House, including 3,000 separate blueprints and architectural drawings for its design.
+The groundbreaking took place in early 1912 and the family moved into the Manor House in December, 1915.
 To facilitate the delivery of massive quantities of building supplies, a railroad spur was created for transport onto the property.
+The Seiberlings lived in Stan Hywet Hall for 40 years.

 The Manor House Collections

-The Manor House is filled with treasures from around the globe and its rooms exemplify a minute attention to detail.
+The Manor House is filled with treasures from around the globe; its rooms exemplify a minute attention to detail.
 With 21,455 panes of glass, 23 fireplaces as well as hand-carved paneling of oak, sandalwood and black walnut, it reflects the opulence of the early 20th century.

-Every room tells its own story of the Seiberlings’ lifestyle—from the Billiard Room where Mr. Seiberling entertained his business associates and sealed deals over a brandy and good cigar, to the ornate Music Room;where famous celebrities like Will Rogers and Shirley Temple entertained the Seiberlings and their family and friends.
+Every room tells its own story of the Seiberlings’ lifestyle — from the Billiard Room where Mr. Seiberling entertained his business associates and sealed deals over a brandy and good cigar, to the ornate Music Room with the beautiful and rich sound of the Aeolian Organ.
+It's where famous celebrities like Will Rogers and Shirley Temple entertained the Seiberlings and their family and friends.
 About 95% of the furnishings are original to the Estate.

 Plan a day -- or every day to enjoy the diversity of tours, exhibits and activities at Stan Hywet.
 We look forward to welcoming you this season.